-The College Algebra examination covers material that is usually taught in a one-semester college course in algebra.
-Nearly half of the test is made up of routine problems requiring basic algebraic skills; the remainder involves solving nonroutine problems in which candidates must demonstrate their understanding of concepts.
+The College Algebra exam covers material that's usually taught in a one-semester college course in algebra.
+Nearly half the test is made up of routine problems requiring basic algebraic skills; the remainder involves solving nonroutine problems in which test takers must demonstrate their understanding of concepts.
 The test includes questions on basic algebraic operations; linear and quadratic equations, inequalities, and graphs; algebraic, exponential, and logarithmic functions; and miscellaneous other topics.

-It is assumed that candidates are familiar with currently taught algebraic vocabulary, symbols, and notation.
+It's assumed that test takers are familiar with currently taught algebraic vocabulary, symbols, and notation.
 The test places little emphasis on arithmetic calculations.
-However, an online scientific calculator (nongraphing) will be available during the examination.
+However, an online scientific calculator (nongraphing) will be available during the exam.

-The examination contains approximately 60 questions to be answered in 90 minutes.
-Some of these are pretest questions that will not be scored.
-Any time candidates spend on tutorials and providing personal information is in addition to the actual testing time.
+The exam contains approximately 60 questions to be answered in 90 minutes.
+Some of these are pretest questions that won't be scored.
+Any time that test takers spend on tutorials and providing personal information is in addition to the actual testing time.

 Knowledge and Skills Required

-Questions on the College Algebra examination require candidates to demonstrate the following abilities in the approximate proportions indicated.
+Questions on the College Algebra exam require test takers to demonstrate the following abilities in the approximate proportions indicated.

-- Solving routine, straightforward problems (about 50 percent of the examination)
+- Solving routine, straightforward problems (about 50% of the exam)

-- Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50 percent of the examination)
+- Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50% of the exam)

-The subject matter of the College Algebra examination is drawn from the following topics.
-The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.
+The subject matter of the College Algebra exam is drawn from the following topics.
+The percentages in parentheses indicate the approximate percentage of exam questions on that topic.

 - Factoring and expanding polynomials